MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 1. Download the RAS gateway service template from the [Microsoft SDN GitHub repository](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/GW).
 The download contains two templates.

-    - The EdgeService Template Generation 1 VM template is for deploying the gateway service on generation 1 virtual machines
+    - The EdgeServiceTemplate_Generation1.xml template is for deploying the gateway service on generation 1 virtual machines
-    - The EdgeService Template Generation 2 VM is for deploying the gateway service on Generation 2 virtual machines.
+    - The EdgeServiceTemplate_Generation2.xml is for deploying the gateway service on Generation 2 virtual machines.
     - Both the templates have a default count of three virtual machines which can be changed in the Service Template designer.
 You can configure the number of passive gateway VMs during deployment.

 2. Extract the contents to a folder on a local computer.